Dennis Altman

-Dennis Patkin Altman (born 16 August 1943) is an Australian academic and gay rights activist.
+Dennis Patkin Altman (born 1943) is an Australian academic and gay rights activist.

 Early life and education

-Dennis Patkin Altman was born in 1943 in Sydney, New South Wales to Jewish immigrant parents, and spent most of his childhood in Hobart, Tasmania.
+Dennis Patkin Altman was born in 1943 in Sydney, New South Wales, to Jewish immigrant parents, and spent most of his childhood in Hobart, Tasmania.

 In 1964 he won a Fulbright scholarship to Cornell University, where he began working with American gay activists.

 Career

+Returning to Australia in 1969, Altman taught politics at the University of Sydney.